 In reality, a can opener should be thoroughly washed and dried using a paper towel after each use.
 The longer the can opener remains wet, the quicker it’s going to rust.

-No one knows for sure if consuming a small particle of rust that fell of the can opener into your food is going to hurt you, but isn’t it better to be safe than sorry?
+No one knows for sure if consuming a small particle of rust that fell from the can opener into your food is going to hurt you, but isn’t it better to be safe than sorry?

 On that note, you should never place a can opener in the dishwasher unless it’s deemed dishwasher safe.